wessenstam/ts2019/era/era.rst

 Pre-requirements
 ++++++++++++++++

-To be able to run the workshops you need to have the following available or installed
+To be able to run the lab you need to have the following available or installed

 A public ssh key of your machine by using :ref:'sshkey_creation'